API¶

 - property start_time: datetime¶

-getter and setter the measurement start timestamp
+Getter and setter of the measurement start timestamp.

 - Returns: